National Geographic Quest

 - United States

 Purpose built to cruise coastal waters, shallow coves and fast-moving channels, the 100-guest National Geographic Quest is a state-of-the-art, expedition, luxury vessel designed for supreme comfort and enhanced wildlife viewing.
-Spacious cabins, open decks and specialty exploration tools make her the ideal small ship for sailing in the waters of Alaska, the Pacific Northwest, California, Baja, Costa Rica, Panama and Belize.
+Spacious cabins, open decks and specialty exploration tools make her the ideal small ship for sailing in the waters of Alaska, the Pacific Northwest, California, Baja, Costa Rica and Panama.

 Built in 2017 and designed with 50 years of expedition experience in mind, National Geographic Quest more than comfortably accommodates 100 guests in 50 cabins.
 Her twin expedition craft landing platform allows guests to get on and off the ship quickly to maximize on wildlife sightings.
 Created with a shallow draft, the Nat Geo Quest draws only nine feet of water, allowing her to sail into places where much larger ships cannot go.
 She joins her identical sister ship, the National Geographic Venture, in being among the most luxurious expedition ships to explore waterways worldwide.

 Why Sail Aboard National Geographic Quest

 Choose the National Geographic Quest to be immersed in nature and wildlife aboard one of the most luxury, purpose-built expedition ships in the world.
-Know you’re traveling aboard an environmentally friendly ship, plus enjoy unique added features like better views from the bridge and windows made of the premium glass with a straight tint to offer the clearest, most natural view possible.
+Know you’re traveling aboard an environmentally friendly ship, plus enjoy unique added features like better views from the bridge and windows made of premium glass with a straight tint to offer the clearest, most natural view possible.
 Plus, the experts and equipment on board provide the finest intellectual and educational experience of any small ship cruise.
 Find this ship among our vetted selection of luxury Alaska cruises, and trust her level of service extends to all her sailings worldwide.

 Common Areas & Amenities Aboard National Geographic Quest